 - Repair: focus on the incident that caused/causes harm and implement justice that requires repairing that harm; - 2.
-Encounter: the best way to determine how to do that is to have the parties decide together;
+Encounter: the best way to determine how to do that is to have the parties decide together; - 3.
+Transformation: this can cause fundamental changes in people, relationships and community.

-- Thinkers
+Thinkers

-- Citizenship

-- Self-Direction
+- Citizenship - Self-Direction